 Major reply 2: The NIV translates the passage poorly

-About twelve years ago I purchased a copy of the New Testament translated from Aramaic sources by George Lamsa.
+About twelve years ago, before I had gone to Bible College or university, I purchased a copy of the New Testament translated from Aramaic sources by George Lamsa.
 If you’re not familiar with this work, it’s an interesting enough story.
 There’s a view that the New Testament was originally written in Aramaic, and this translation purports to be from those original Aramaic sources.
 There’s a bit of fantasy in all of this.
-As is widely accepted, the earliest New Testament documents that we know of were in Greek, not Aramaic.
+The earliest New Testament documents that we know of were in Greek, not Aramaic.
 The Aramaic Peshitta is still a very useful source, but that’s another subject altogether.
 Anyway, I bought this copy of the New Testament out of interest, and read it.
 On the whole, there’s nothing terribly different or striking about it compared to what’s available in other translations.
 I was fascinated, however, when I got to 2 Corinthians 12.
 This is what I started to read: